 Perceived Effects of Music on Mood and Focus for Underserved, School-Aged Children

 Children from low socioeconomic backgrounds have been shown to fall progressively behind in academics compared to their higher-income peers (Slater, et al., 2014).
-The academic achievement inequality between lower and higher-income students has been attributed to multiple factors including exposure to quality stimulation and preparation for school at home (Ferguson, Bovaird, & Mueller, 2007), outside-of-school reading and vocabulary exposure (Kim & Quinn, 2013) and involvement in extracurricular activities especially with the introduction of “pay to play” programs (Snellman, Silva, Frederick, & Putnam, 2015).
+The academic achievement inequality between lower and higher-income students has been attributed to multiple factors including exposure to quality stimulation and preparation for school at home (Ferguson, Bovaird, & Mueller, 2007), outside-of-school reading and vocabulary exposure (Kim & Quinn, 2013) and involvement in extracurricular activities, especially with the introduction of “pay to play” programs (Snellman, Silva, Frederick, & Putnam, 2015).
 Collectively, these factors affect the socioemotional and academic well-being of early adolescents in measures of depression, academic engagement, and academic competence, as well as contribute to disparities in academic achievement (Godfrey, Burson, Yanisch, Hughes, & Way, 2019).

 In Healthy People 2020, the Office of Disease Prevention and Health Promotion (2020) defines social determinants of health as “conditions in the environments in which people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks” (para 6).
 One of the five key determinants of health is quality education, and within that determinant is early childhood education and development.
 Godfrey et al. (2019) found that addressing these social determinants of health can lead to more positive youth development for underserved communities.

 Lower levels of education have been shown to put people at higher risk of experiencing multiple social and health problems such as obesity, substance abuse, and injury (Centers for Disease Control and Prevention, 2018).
 For children to succeed in school, they must be cognitively, emotionally, and physically prepared to learn (Annie E. Casey Foundation, 2010).